Card game “Makao”

 Kings and jacks are considered ordinary cards.

-Sevens are either not used at all or used as cancel” cards to avoid drawing additional cards.
+Sevens are either not used at all or used as “cancellation” cards to avoid additional card drawing.
 For example, if the previous player discarded a three or a joker, you have the right to place a seven on top and skip the turn.
-These are open cards, so they can be used regardless of rank or suit.
-The next player must then discard a card of the same suit as the discarded seven.

 “Tel Aviv” or “London” variant

-If 2 players are playing, they are dealt 7 cards each; if more players are playing, they are dealt 5 cards each.
-The game starts with the top card of the moved deck.
-The player to the left of the dealer starts the game.
+If 2 players are playing, they are dealt 7 cards each, if more are playing โ€“ 5 each.
+The game starts with the top card of the transferred deck.
+The player sitting to the left of the dealer starts the game.

 Card game Macao